 Keep in mind as well, in this regard, that giving up grudges is as important as giving up chocolate.
 A good examination of conscience and going to confession during this time can also help you “clean house” spiritually.

-Mediating on Christ’s passion through Lenten prayers such as the Stations of the Cross, the Prayer Before a Crucifix, the Stabat Mater, or this Three O'Clock Prayer can also strengthen our relationship with Him when we think of what He went through out of love for us!
+Mediating on Christ’s passion through Lenten prayers such as the Stations of the Cross, the Prayer Before a Crucifix, a Prayer to the Shoulder Wound of Christ, the Stabat Mater, or this Three O'Clock Prayer can also strengthen our relationship with Him when we think of what He went through out of love for us!

 Although Jesus talked in the Ash Wednesday Gospel of praying “in secret” (Matt 6:6) this doesn’t mean you can’t pray in public.